cs-joy/MYSQLv8.0.29/README.md

 Many programming languages with language-specific APIs include libraries for accessing MySQL databases.
 These include MySQL Connector/Net for .NET/CLI Languages, and the JDBC driver for Java.

 In addition, an ODBC interface called MySQL Connector/ODBC allows additional programming languages that support the ODBC interface to communicate with a MySQL database, such as ASP or ColdFusion.
 The HTSQL – URL-based query method also ships with a MySQL adapter, allowing direct interaction between a MySQL database and any web client via structured URLs.
 Other drivers exists for languages like Python or Node.js.

+### Project forks
+A variety of MySQL forks exist, including the following.

+### Current
+#### MariaDB
+MariaDB is a community-developed fork of the MySQL relational database management system intended to remain free under the GNU GPL.
+The fork has been led by the original developers of MySQL, who forked it due to concerns over its acquisition by Oracle.[33]

+#### Percona Server for MySQL
+Percona Server for MySQL, forked by Percona, aims to retain close compatibility to the official MySQL releases.[112]
+Also included in Percona Server for MySQL is XtraDB, Percona's fork of the InnoDB Storage Engine.[113]

+### Abandoned
+####Drizzle
+Drizzle was a free software/open source relational database management system (DBMS) that was forked from the now-defunct 6.0 development branch of the MySQL DBMS.
+Like MySQL, Drizzle had a client/server architecture and uses SQL as its primary command language.
+Drizzle was distributed under version 2 and 3 of the GNU General Public License (GPL) with portions, including the protocol drivers and replication messaging under the BSD license.

+#### WebScaleSQL
+WebScaleSQL was a software branch of MySQL 5.6, and was announced on 27 March 2014 by Facebook, Google, LinkedIn and Twitter as a joint effort to provide a centralized development structure for extending MySQL with new features specific to its large-scale deployments, such as building large replicated databases running on server farms.
+Thus, WebScaleSQL opened a path toward deduplicating the efforts each company had been putting into maintaining its own branch of MySQL, and toward bringing together more developers.
+By combining the efforts of these companies and incorporating various changes and new features into MySQL, WebScaleSQL aimed at supporting the deployment of MySQL in large-scale environments.[115][116]
+The project's source code is licensed under version 2 of the GNU General Public License, and is hosted on GitHub.

+#### OurDelta
+The OurDelta distribution, created by the Australian company Open Query (later acquired by Catalyst IT Australia), had two versions: 5.0, which was based on MySQL, and 5.1, which was based on MariaDB.
+It included patches developed by Open Query and by other notable members of the MySQL community including Jeremy Cole and Google.
+Once the patches were incorporated into the MariaDB mainline, OurDelta's objectives were achieved and OurDelta passed on its build and packaging toolchain to Monty Program (now MariaDB Corp).